pbhalesain/opencredit.org.in/content/blog/welcome-to-opencredit.md

 ---

-*The OpenCredit initiative is licensed under the GNU Lesser General Public License and operates as a non-profit organization focused on financial inclusion.*
+*The OpenCredit initiative is licensed under the Apache 2.0 License and operates as a non-profit organization focused on financial inclusion.*